Skip to main content

 Constructive Notice: Where We Win The Fight

-More often, the case hinges on Constructive Notice.
-This legal concept says the danger existed for so long that any reasonably competent landlord should have discovered and fixed it.
+More often, the case hinges on constructive notice—the legal doctrine that says a danger existed for so long that any reasonably competent landlord should have discovered and fixed it through ordinary inspection and maintenance practices.

-This is the essence of chronic neglect.
-As your slip and fall on ice lawyer in Denver, my strategy is to expose their pattern of failure.
-We use the legal discovery process to demand the internal documents they hate turning over:
+As your slip and fall on ice lawyer in Denver, our strategy is to expose their pattern of failure through aggressive legal discovery.
+We demand the internal documents property owners desperately want hidden:

 • Employee Schedules: We find out who was supposed to be inspecting the area.

-• Security Footage: We demand they preserve camera footage showing the hazard existed for hours/days.
+• Security Footage: We demand they preserve camera footage showing the hazard existed for hours or days.

 • Purchase Orders for Salt/De-Icer: Hard to claim you salted if you haven't bought any in two months.

-We combine this internal evidence with testimony from your neighbors.
-Nothing is more powerful than a witness stating that the sidewalk was an ice rink for days.
-We build a timeline that proves their neglect wasn't a mistake—it was a business practice.
+We combine this internal evidence with powerful testimony from neighbors and witnesses.
+Nothing is more compelling than a neighbor stating under oath that the sidewalk was an ice rink for days—creating a clear hazard that management ignored.
+We build a comprehensive timeline that proves their neglect wasn't a one-time mistake—it was a deliberate business practice of cutting corners on winter maintenance.

 The Insurance Company's Favorite Tricks Exposed

-The moment you file a claim, the landlord’s insurance company activates its cynical, predictable playbook.
-Their goal isn’t to help you.
-It’s to find any excuse to deny/devalue your claim.
+The moment a claim is filed, the landlord's insurance company activates its cynical, predictable playbook.
+Their goal isn't to help the injured tenant.
+It's to find any excuse to deny or devalue the claim.

 It starts with their favorite tactic: blaming the victim for their own injury on unsafe property.